Curate Noir, Women Crushing It Conference Help Elevate Black Owned Businesses

 Lashaun Crawford, a panelist, was also at the conference speaking about her business, “Girl with a Grill,” a restaurant located in Voorhees and recently rebranded from The Original Hot Dog Factory.
 The keynote speaker was Kimberly S. Reed, a bestselling author and global speaker.

-There are ongoing efforts to build strong partnerships with larger corporations as well as guidance, training and development opportunities for people who may need it.
+There are ongoing efforts to build strong partnerships with larger corporations, as well as guidance, training and development opportunities for people who may need it.

 Recognizing this gap, Noir 365 has been able to launch two new programs centered around capital, finance, and procurement.
-They aim to support businesses beyond their initial launch phase by helping scale once they’ve developed their product, established their branding, and found opportunities that can make their business grow.
+They aim to support businesses beyond their initial launch phase by helping scale once they’ve developed their product, established their branding, and find opportunities that can make their business grow.

 Follow Us Today On:

 Note from AC JosepH Media: If you like this story and others posted on Front Runner New Jersey.com, lend us a hand so we can keep producing articles like these for New Jersey and the world to see.
 Click on SUPPORT FRNJ and make a contribution that will go directly in making more stories like this available.
-Thank you for reading.
+Thank you for reading!